mrnilcs/co2-sleep-correlation/README.md

-## 📊 The Relationship Between Indoor CO₂ Levels and Sleep Quality
+## 📊 The Relationship Between Nightly CO₂ Levels and Sleep Quality

 Elevated carbon dioxide (CO₂) levels are known to impair cognitive performance and concentration.
 This project investigates whether similar physiological effects may extend to **sleep quality**, as measured by Oura Ring metrics such as REM sleep duration, deep sleep, and overall sleep score.